ymahmoud1/Monkeypox-Watch/README.md

 The only issue is that unlike wide spreading pandemics such as COVID, the data on the monkeypox is very limited.
 However, with those limitations in mind, I thought it might still be handy to produce an app that can display the fragmented data in a simple, and easily understood manner.

-YOU CAN VIEW THE APP USING THIS LINK: https://ymahmoud1-monkeypox-watch-app-1ft3py.streamlitapp.com/
+You can view the app using this link: https://ymahmoud1-monkeypox-watch-app-1ft3py.streamlitapp.com/

-OR
+# OR

-you can also clone the repository, install all the modules found in the requirements file and then in the directory run the command:
+You can clone the repository, install all the modules found in the requirements file and then in the directory run the command:
 ```
 streamlit run app.py
 ```